kobayashi-compiler/kobayashi-compiler/README.md

 An optimizing compiler of SysY, a subset of C. Supported targets are armv7 and risc-v32.
 (To be accurate, armv7ve and rv32im.)

-SysY is the language used by the Collegiate Student System Capability Challenge (Compiler Track) 2021, an compiler contest in China. ([contest homepage](https://compiler.educg.net/2021CSCC))
+SysY is the language used by the Collegiate Student System Capability Challenge (Compiler Track) 2021, a compiler contest in China. ([contest homepage](https://compiler.educg.net/2021CSCC))

 For SysY specification (in Chinese), runtime, and testcases, see [here](https://gitlab.eduxiji.net/nscscc/compiler2021/-/tree/master).